jpabadir/pace-c/meeting-minutes/team-minutes/jan12th-team-minutes.md

 ## Testing plan:
 - We'll start with catching up on unit testing our whole codebase.
 The aim is to have this done in 5 to 7 days.
 - We'll share the work as follows.
 Each person is responsible for adding the tesing to 3 files.
 JP will get one file done ASAP and others can follow the example.
-Note that the implementation and the testing files should be moved to a new folder under the components containing both, as per JP's example.
+Note that the source code and the testing files should be moved to a new folder under the components containing both, as per JP's example.
 ### Testing responsibilities breakdown:
 Auth.js - JP
 ForgotPassword.js - JP